 - Polythene sheeting shelter: in winter this protects the tree from peach leaf curl.

 - Horticultural fleece: in early spring this protects the delicate blossom from frost.
 Remove it during the day for any early pollinating insects to reach the flowers.

-- Strong netting: from April through to harvesting because some animals (including squirrels and foxes) and birds eat the peaches off the tree.
+- Strong netting: from April through to harvesting because birds love to eat the peaches off the tree.

 Peaches often flower before many pollinating insects emerge.
 A small paint brush can be used to pollinate the peach flowers by hand.
 Just dab each flower with the brush at around midday every day during the flowering season.

 Peaches grow best fan-trained (see above) against a sunny, sheltered south or south-west facing wall or fence.
 Peach trees are often sold bare-rooted and should be planted between November and March about 15-20cm from the wall, at a slight angle towards the wall.
 If planting more than one peach, space them at least 3.5m to 4m apart.

 In a sheltered location, peaches can also be grown as a free-standing shrub.